Azerbaijan Carpet Museum: Creation of the Collection

-Since 1967, with the support of the country's leadership, the museum has regularly had the opportunity to expand its collection by purchasing handicraft samples from the population, folk industry, as well as from the Azerkhalcha Scientific and Creative Production Association.
+Since 1967, with the support of the country's leadership, the museum has regularly had the opportunity to expand its collection by purchasing handicraft samples from the population, folk industry, and the Azerkhalcha Scientific and Creative Production Association.
 It was during those years that some examples, considered masterpieces of Azerbaijani carpet art, were acquired for the museum.
 Thanks to the support of state officials and primarily National Leader Heydar Aliyev, a budget was allocated from the state treasury immediately after the establishment of the museum for the purchase of exhibits and the organization of expeditions to the regions.
 This work was led by Latif Karimov.

 Leading scholars of the country took part in the collection and further development of the Azerbaijan National Carpet Museum’s collections: Rasim Afandiyev, Honored Art Worker and the museum’s first director Aziz Aliyev, Doctor of Historical Sciences Hasan Guliyev, Candidate of Art History Najiba Abdullayeva, Doctors of Art History, professors Roya Taghiyeva and Kubra Aliyeva.

 On the instructions of the museum management, with the help of scholars, ancient carpets, carpet products, embroidery, samples of artistic metalwork, traditional costumes, etc., were acquired from the population.
 The Azerbaijan National Academy of Sciences regularly provided the museum with various finds made of ceramic, bronze, and bone, as well as jewelry from ancient times.

 Over time, the museum’s collections were also enriched with works by contemporary artists.
-These mainly include works by carpet artists, and later by sculptors, ceramic artists, jewelers, and woodcarving masters.
+These mainly include works by carpet artists and, later, by sculptors, ceramic artists, jewelers, and woodcarving masters.

 Over the years of its activity, the museum has continuously developed and has become one of the most important fund-storages for the preservation of Azerbaijan’s national cultural heritage.
 As a result of numerous scientific-research expeditions carried out in various regions of Azerbaijan, the museum’s fund was enriched with the country’s tangible and intangible cultural assets.
-Here is preserved the richest and most diverse collection of Azerbaijani carpets and carpet products.
-The museum vault houses more than 10,000 exhibits and includes seven collections: pile and flat-woven carpets, carpet products, artistic metalwork, textile, costume, embroidery, ceramics, glass, wood, paper and jewelry.
+The museum vault houses more than 10,000 exhibits and includes seven collections: pile and flat-woven carpets, carpet products, artistic metalwork, textiles, costumes, embroidery, ceramics, glass, wood, paper, and jewelry.
 The museum stores rare items dating back to the Bronze Age, the Ancient Period, and the early Middle Ages, while the majority of the collection belongs to the 17th–20th centuries.